Asabe W. Poloma, PhD, Assistant Provost for Global Engagement, and Director of the Mellon Mays Undergraduate Fellowship

-Christine Sprovieri, Associate Director, International Travel Safety and Security
+Christine Sprovieri, Director, International Travel Risk Management

 Christine is responsible for the development of University-wide global travel safety policies and works collaboratively with faculty, administrators, and students across campus to promote international health, safety and security and risk mitigation through trainings and outreach among the University’s outbound global travelers.

 A member of the Brown community since 2006, Christine brings over two decades of experience in international education to this position.
 Christine began working in the OGE in 2014 as a Global Relations Officer, building partnerships between Brown and international institutions in Europe, Africa, and Brazil.
 She also served as a member of Brown’s International Risk and Operations Working Group.
 Between 2006-2014, Christine served as Senior Academic Manager in the C.V.
 Starr Program in Business, Entrepreneurship and Organizations (BEO) where she was instrumental in expanding and strengthening the BEO International Internships program.
 Her diligence and hard work earned her the Brown Excellence Award for Service in 2011 and a Fulbright grant to Germany in the fall of 2016 as part of the International Higher Education Administrators seminars, a program of the Bureau of Educational and Cultural Affairs with the U.S. Department of State.